This is the ultimate WordPress SEO checklist.

 Step 31: Investigate » Find ugly designs on the 1st page of Google.

-If your competition has an ugly site, you can beat them off the 1st page of Google by having content that’s about as good as theirs.
+If your competition has an ugly website, you can beat them off the 1st page of Google by having content that’s about as good as theirs.
 You can even beat them by having worse content, but it does have to be “good enough”.

 Why?
 Because users often click the “Back” button in their browser before reading the content.